MARIADB(1) MariaDB Database System MARIADB(1)

 Enable output paging.
 By using the --pager option when you

-invoke mysql, it is possible to browse or search query
+invoke mariadb, it is possible to browse or search query

 results in interactive mode with Unix programs such as less,